 What is a learning culture?

+A learning culture is where you naturally embed learning into all facets of the organization.
+A learning culture in the workplace extends to all levels of the seniority hierarchy.
 If your people are going to have the skills required for success, learning needs to be a strategic imperative.
 A learning culture puts continuous development of knowledge and competence at the heart of everything your organization does.
 Enabling every employee to continuously seek, share, and apply new knowledge and skills.

 Of course, learning environments come in all shapes and sizes.
 There isn’t one right way to achieve a learning culture, but there are some common characteristics: